modernben/forge-docs/1.0/accounts/your-account.md

 ### Business Receipts

 If you need to add specific contact or tax information to your receipts such as your full business name, VAT / tax identification number, or address of record, you can add this extra billing information on the [Billing Management](https://forge.laravel.com/billing) page in your account.
 We'll make sure this information is displayed on every receipt.

-### Downgrading To The Hobby Plan

-If you wish to downgrade to the Hobby plan, please contact support at [forge@laravel.com](mailto:forge@laravel.com).
-You must have only one server (including archived servers) before submitting a request to downgrade to the Hobby plan.